Mani19492/DomainDriftBot/README.markdown

 # DomainDriftBot

 ## Overview
-DomainDriftBot is a Python-based Telegram bot I developed in 2025 for domain reconnaissance and authenticity verification.
-It scans domains, providing detailed reports including WHOIS data, DNS records, SSL certificates, and security checks using VirusTotal and Google Safe Browsing APIs.
+DomainDriftBot is a Python-based Telegram bot developed in 2025 for domain reconnaissance and authenticity verification.
+It scans domains and provides detailed reports, including WHOIS data, DNS records, SSL certificates, and security checks using VirusTotal and Google Safe Browsing APIs.

 ## Features
 - **Domain Scanning**: Comprehensive reconnaissance with WHOIS, DNS, and traceroute data.